 You have a 4-hour window to eat your one meal in to make sure that it’s roughly at the same time everyday.
 That way you will be consuming no calories at all for around 23 hours a day.

 The meal has to be one average-sized dinner plate of food including any desserts and sauces.
 And there are a few ground rules you need to abide by.
 For more information on OMAD click here.

 Start at the Right Pace for You

-If you’ve crash dieted, and put strict food restrictions on yourself in the past you might find you’ve developed some anxiety towards food (or being without it) and the thought of ‘fasting’ sounds horrifying.
-If that’s the case then try easing in to fasting gradually.
-Have a look at the fasting plans for examples on how to ease in to it.
+If you’ve crash dieted and put strict food restrictions on yourself in the past you’ll probably be terrified at the thought of ‘fasting’.
+If that’s the case then you’ll need to ease in to fasting gradually instead of jumping straight in.
+Have a look at these fasting plans for examples on how to ease yourself in to it slowly.

 And I highly recommend my book ‘Intermittent Fasting for Women‘ to help you decide on your fasting method, to show you what your ‘eating personality’ is and how that affects your results, and to make sure you avid some of the common mistakes and pitfalls so you get the best out of your fasts.

 There’s no need to stick to any set rules when it comes to intermittent fasting.
 Not only do we have last minute social activities, travel and a busy lifestyle to take in to account but sticking to the same plan can get tedious.
 So once you’ve been fasting for a while, don’e be shy about mixing things up a bit.
 Be creative!